 Certain Human Biology courses have special enrolment procedures that cannot be done via ACORN.
 Please select the course you are interested in from the list below and follow the instructions found there.
-The courses listed below are our Community Engaged Learning courses, feel free to check out the info session that we hosted to find out more about these courses.
+Feel free to check out the info sessions that we hosted for HMB226H1 and our Community Engaged Learning Courses for more information on how they work.

 This course, featuring a service-learning component, explores dementia.
 In patients with dementia, intellectual, social and occupational functioning deteriorate.
 The course addresses the multi-disciplinary aspects of dementia (clinical, genetic, molecular, social) with a focus on the most common cause of dementia, Alzheimer's disease.